Automate Reddit

 Automate Reddit from a description

 Describe what you watch for in plain words in the Chrome extension and it builds the steps for you.
 Give it a few short lines, check what it made, and run it.
 Explore no-code.
-Note: Build from description is coming very soon.
-In the meantime you can still use the no-code builder.

 To the right is an example.
 Describe what you watch for or gather, and the AI lays out the steps.